 I finally had to get blunt, telling any of the service providers involved who would listen that I didn’t love her anymore.
 I actually went as far as to say that I never loved her, and that, folks, is not a lie.

-I’m taking this threat –and I do consider it a threat– very seriously.
-If they so much as send me a friend request on Facebook, I will react and that reaction will not be nice.
-In fact, if they contact me by any means, they’re going to feel the wrath and suffer severe legal and other repercussions.
+If my biological daughter or the Caruths even so much as send me a friend request on Facebook, I will react and that reaction will not be nice.
+In fact, if they contact me by any means, they’re going to feel the wrath and suffer severe legal repercussions.

 The worst mistake I made with her is not pulling out.
 And what if she reads this article and the preceding one?
 I simply don’t care.
 Maybe she does need to read this along with her family so that they can know that meeting up with me will never happen willingly.
 If they show up on my doorstep, then the police will be called.
+And they do tend to respond to domestic situations rather quickly.